Bacterial Infections can be both good and bad depending on what they infect to destroy or help.

-In last months blog we referred to both good and bad fungi and bacteria being present everywhere in the environment, and many of which cause diseases in plants while others help plants, animals and humans.
+In a previous article we referred to both good and bad fungi and bacteria being present everywhere in the environment, and many of which cause diseases in plants while others help plants, animals and humans.

-For instance – Penicillin (extracted from the fungi Penicillin)
+Penicillin (extracted from the fungi Penicillin) is both good and bad.

-But it could also be called ‘Bad Bacteria’ because it will decay your food rendering it inedible if it manages to get a foothold in a damaged or overripe piece of fruit (eg a lemon) or a slightly old piece of bread as seen in these pictures.
+But it could also be called ‘Bad Bacteria’ because it will decay your food rendering it inedible if it manages to get a foothold in a damaged or overripe piece of fruit such as a Lemon or a slightly old piece of bread

 Edible mushrooms could be considered ‘Good Fungi‘ but other mushrooms can be ‘Bad Fungi‘ as in the case of “magic mushrooms” or toad stools.

-Rhizobium (discussed in a past blog) are ‘Good Bacteria‘ creating a mutually beneficial arrangement between special Pea family plants and Rhizobia bacterium.
+Rhizobium (discussed in a previous article) are ‘Good Bacteria‘ creating a mutually beneficial arrangement between special Pea family plants and Rhizobia bacterium.

-Fungi will grow faster and bigger when the LOCAL micro climate around and underneath the leaves of a plant are shaded.
+Fungi will grow faster and bigger when the LOCAL micro climate around and underneath the leaves of a plant are shaded from the sun.

 There might be good light but no direct sun, therefore less evaporation trapping aerial moisture (fungi need moisture to continue growing as they are mainly single cell thick Mycelium – which is the equivalent of root hairs in flowering plants).